 - what it takes to succeed in academia.

 In attending WISE or WISSH meetings, you can share support and varying perspectives, as well as practical advice.
 There is no charge to join one of these groups.

 Groups will meet at different times during the week, at locations that are convenient for the group.
 Current group meeting times are shown on the "sign up questionnaires" (see below).

 We ask that those who sign up to have a serious interest in the groups and make a commitment to attend regularly at the designated time.
 You will be asked to indicate your availability in the brief sign-up survey.
-The groups are open to current Stanford PhD students and postdocs.
+The groups are open to current doctoral students and postdoctoral scholars..